CALIFORNIA LEGISLATIVE BLACK CAUCUS BYLAWS

 Any person elected to the California State Legislature who is of African descent or whose ancestors were presumed to have been enslaved in the Western Hemisphere is eligible to become an active member.

-1. Ex-Officio Membership may be conferred by a majority vote of the caucus to any individual that is of African descent or whose ancestors were presumed to have been enslaved in the Western Hemisphere and is a former member of the California Legislature or any individual that currently holds, or previously held, a position as state-wide elected official.
+1. Ex-officio membership may be conferred to any individual who is of African descent or whose ancestors were presumed to have been enslaved in the Western Hemisphere and currently holds a position as statewide elected official or is a current member of the Board of Equalization.

 ARTICLE III